gottacatchenall/ms_sampling_effort/manuscript.md

 of low relative biomass.

 For each ecological network $A$ with $S$ species, we simulate abundances from
-$S$ independent draws from a standard-log-normal distribution.
+$N$ independent draws from a standard-log-normal distribution.
 For each true interaction $A_{ij} = 1$ we estimate the probability of observing both species
-$i$ and $j$ at given place and time by simulating a distribution of $O$ individual observations, where the species observed at the $s=1,2,\dots,O$-th observation is drawn from the generated log-normal distribution of abundances.
+$i$ and $j$ at given place and time by simulating a distribution of $$ individual observations, where the species observed at the $n=1,2,\dots,N$-th observation is drawn from the generated log-normal distribution of abundances.
 For each pair of species $(i,j)$, if both $i$ and $j$ are observed within the
-$s$ observations, the interaction is tallyed as a true positive if $A_{ij}=1$ and a false positive otherwise.
-Similarly, if $i$ and $j$ are _not_ observed in these $s$ observations, but $A_{ij}=1$, this is counted as a false-negative, and a true-negative otherwise. @fig:samplingeffort shows this model applied to 243 food-webs from the Mangal database on the right, and niche model [@Williams2000SimRul] across varying levels of species richness on the left.
+$n$ observations, the interaction is tallyed as a true positive if $A_{ij}=1$ and a false positive otherwise.
+Similarly, if $i$ and $j$ are _not_ observed in these $n$ observations, but $A_{ij}=1$, this is counted as a false-negative, and a true-negative otherwise. @fig:samplingeffort shows this model applied to 243 food-webs from the Mangal database on the right, and niche model [@Williams2000SimRul] across varying levels of species richness on the left.
+All simulations were done with 500 replicates of per unique number of observations
-All simulations were done with 500 replicates of per unique number of observations $s$, and analyses presented here are done in Julia v1.6 [@Bezanson2015JulFre] using both EcologicalNetworks.jl v0.5 and Mangal.jl v0.4 [@Banville2021ManJl].
+$s$, and analyses presented here are done in Julia v1.6 [@Bezanson2015JulFre] using both EcologicalNetworks.jl v0.5 and Mangal.jl v0.4 [@Banville2021ManJl].
 Note that the empirical data also is, due to the phenomena described here, very likely to _already_ have many false negatives, which is why we are interested in prediction of networks in the first place---we'll revisit this in the final section.

 ![False negative rate (y-axis) as a function of sampling effort (x-axis) and network size, computed using the method described above.
 Left panel: this